The Chemistry of Essential Oil is a fascinating subject for me as I have always been a science buff.

 Aldehydes – are responsible for all the delightful fragrance of essential oils!
 They are calming to the nervous system.
 They are best known to relieve stress and promote relaxation.

 Ketones – are not as prevalent as monoterpenes and alcohols.
 They have distinctive fragrances and are calming and sedative.
-They also stimulate cell regeneration, promote new tissue growth and liquefy mucous.
+They also support cell regeneration.

 Are there any other Classes of Compounds in Essential Oils?